andrewparlane/TronLightCycle/README.md

         make top floor semi transparent
         make bike lean on turns
     Tidy up
+        search for all sending of uniforms in a loop if they don't change do we need to send every time? shaders
+            split shaders that use ifs and just use seperate shaders Add game engine class to tidy up main.cpp
-        tweak keyboard input to use callbacks
+        What else can we remove from main.cpp? tweak keyboard input to use callbacks
             receive character press rather than key press, so different layouts work add mouse scroll wheel event for zooming in or out